Consent to Treatment & Confidentiality Statement

 Fees, Cancellation & No Show Policy

 We reserve the right to post-pone future sessions until fees have been paid.
 We require at least 24-hours notice if you are unable to make your session or need to reschedule.
 Pre-paid amounts for sessions where 24-hours notice has been given for changes or cancellations will be credited to future sessions or refunded if services have been discontinued.
-For sessions when less than 24-hours notice has been given for changes or cancellations or there is a no-show, 50% of the session fee will be charged for the first incident, and 100% of the session fee will be charged for subsequent ones.
+For sessions when less than 24-hours notice has been given for changes or cancellations or missed sessions, 100% of the session fee will be charged.
 We reserve the right to discontinue services at any point for any reason, including after multiple cancellations or a no show appointment based on our discretion.
 If you are unable to attend an online counselling session due to technical difficulties or otherwise, our cancellation and no show policies remain in effect.

 You can contact us by email at firstname.lastname@example.org or at 250-687-1604 (call or text).
 If you have an emergency, please call 911.
 For immediate mental health support please contact your local crisis line.
 In BC, the mental health support line is 1-800-784-2433 and the suicide crisis line is 1-800-784-2433.
 Also available for youth aged 5-20 years old is the Kids Help Phone at 1-800-668-6868.